Coronavirus (COVID-19) can make anyone seriously ill. But for some people, the risk is higher.

 What to do if you're at high risk

-If you're at high risk from coronavirus, you're advised to take extra steps to protect yourself.
+If you're at high risk from coronavirus, you were advised to take extra steps to protect yourself until 1 August 2020.
+This was called shielding.

 People at moderate risk (clinically vulnerable)